chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 **NOTE:** This command makes use of `package-parameters-sensitive` to ensure that the sensitive information is not leaked out into log files.

+**NOTE:** Once installed, when you access the CCM Web Site you will be prompted to provide a username and password to access the site.
+By default, the username is `ccmadmin` and the password is `123qwe`.
+After you input this, you will be prompted to change the password.

 #### Chocolatey Clients

 Once CCM has been set up and configured, each machine that you want to report